Go Back Up

 Three of the most popular types of HRAs are:

 You can also offer your employees a taxable health stipend.
-This works similarly to an HRA but with fewer regulations and restrictions on which expenses can be reimbursed.
+This works similarly to an HRA but with fewer regulations and restrictions on which expenses you can reimburse.
 While an HRA is often a better option, a stipend is excellent for organizations that want to offer a benefit to international employees, 1099 contractors, and those with advance premium tax credits (APTC).

 Offer an array of perks and benefits

 In addition to health benefits, be sure to offer your employees various benefits and perks to ensure their unique needs are being met.
-Providing employee benefits improves job satisfaction, which reduces turnover.
+Providing benefits improves employee satisfaction, which reduces employee turnover rates.

 According to our 2022 Employee Benefits Survey Report, some of the most-valued benefits include: